shoppingwang/shoppingwang.github.io/_posts/2016-07-04-how-to-use-spark-hive-executor.markdown

                                               hdfs.
  -f,--sql-file <filename>                     SQL file from hdfs.
  -h,--help                                    Lists short help.
+    --insert-sql <insert-sql>                 The self-define SQL for
+                                              insert operation.
  -k,--update-key <col-name>                   Anchor column to use for
                                               updates.
 Use a comma
                                               separated list of columns if